bhavikmk/RotorAI/README.md

 This mode uses physics-based methods for time-domain and frequency-domain analysis to diagnose bearing faults.

-- Signal Processing: Extracts meaningful features from sensor data using time-series decomposition and Fast Fourier Transform (FFT).
+- **Signal Processing**: Extracts meaningful features from sensor data using time-series decomposition and Fast Fourier Transform (FFT).
-- Frequency Analysis: Identifies fault signatures by analyzing harmonics and resonances in the frequency spectrum.
+- **Frequency Analysis**: Identifies fault signatures by analyzing harmonics and resonances in the frequency spectrum.
-- Logical Structures: Implements rule-based decision logic for fault diagnosis, leveraging predefined thresholds and bearing fault frequencies.
+- **Logical Structures**: Implements rule-based decision logic for fault diagnosis, leveraging predefined thresholds and bearing fault frequencies.

 **Advantages**:
 - No training data required.